 For the alteration of an existing building, the code uses the extent of the work as a means to establish if the current code standards must be met.
 For example, a Level Three Alteration is triggered by having the work area be greater than 50% of the building floor area.
-For single family residential buildings, this prompts the requirement for air leakage testing at to confirm the addition has a minimum of 5 air changes per hour to satisfy the building code's requirement that all buildings have adequate ventilation or less.
-If it is determined that the addition has less than 5 air changes per hour from natural (passive) ventilation, then additional mechanical ventilation is required to meet a minimum of 5 air changes per hour prescribed by code.
+For single family residential buildings, this prompts the requirement for air leakage testing to confirm the addition has a minimum of 5 air changes per hour to satisfy the building code's requirement that all buildings have adequate ventilation.
+If it is determined that the addition has less than 5 air changes per hour from natural (passive) ventilation, then additional mechanical ventilation is required to meet the minimum prescribed by code.